 In the first days of August, the Bretons planned to rise in the Assembly and renounce certain feudal dues.
 This task was assigned to the Duke of Aiguillon, a radical nobleman, and Viscount de Noailles, a veteran of the American Revolutionary War.

-The Bretons’ plan for a controlled surrender of feudal rights went awry as the session was overcome by what historians have variously described as “patriotic delirium”, “effervescence”, “the abandonment of restraint and sense” and “an orgy of self-sacrifice”.
+Their plan for a controlled surrender of feudal rights soon went awry, as the session was overcome by what has been described as “patriotic delirium”, “effervescence”, “the abandonment of restraint and sense” and “an orgy of self-sacrifice”.

 In the days that followed, the Assembly passed 19 decrees that codified the idealistic changes made on the night of August 4th.